Weinberger, D. (2008). Everything is miscellaneous: The power of the new digital disorder. New York: Times Books.

 For lauding the digital order of things as the way to go, Weinberger failed to address the following issues that come with the digital world: digital preservation and information retrieval (yes, I’m a librarian after all)

-Finally, flawed or not, it is still an important book that contributes to the conversation about how the digital revolution is affecting our lives.
+Finally, flawed or not, it is still a book that contributes to the conversation about how the digital revolution is affecting our lives.